10 reasons to not hire a prostitute in Las Vegas

 Street walker behind the Stratosphere

-Another time in 2005 I was staying at Stratosphere, I took my bicycle wheel to the 7-11 behind the hotel to air up the flat tire I'd patched.
+Another time in 2005 when I was staying at Stratosphere, I took my bicycle wheel to the 7-11 behind the hotel to air up the flat tire I'd patched.
 There was an unclean, visibly pregnant young woman standing next to air machine, trying to flag down cars.
-While I aired up my tire we chatted, and she told me she was homeless, which was easy to believe because she certainly looked it.
+While I aired up my tire we chatted, and she told me she was homeless, and she certainly looked it.
 I went inside and bought her a burrito and some bananas, and when I came back out and gave it to her she started crying, saying, "Nobody's ever done anything for me before!"

 When we got to the room she sat on the bed said, "Okay, so what do you want to do?"
 I replied, "Well, I'd like to fix my bicycle."
 She started laughing.
 I realized that while I didn't plan to use her services, I hadn't told her that.
 I suggested she use the shower but she declined.
 I continued to suggest the shower as I worked on my bike and she continued to decline.
 In a few minutes she was passed out cold; she'd probably been running on a serious lack of sleep.